mi-da/CSAS-learning/README.md

 Based on the analysis of the selected studies, we report here our findings.

 ## Application Domain
+The most dominant applications are cyber-physical systems (CPS) such as robotics, sensor systems and smart energy applications.
+This is inline with the increasing interest in CPS, especially in the area of self-adaptive systems.
+Network-based applications are the second most explored domain.
+Other applications include traffic scenarios, cooperative games, and market applications.
+Finally, four studies describe the solution to learning in CSAS using abstract multi-agent organisational models but do not report any concrete applications.

 <p align="center">
   <img height="200" src='images/Fig2.ApplicationDomain.png'/>